-These symptoms are all signs that your immune system is fighting off harmful microbes and/or beginning the healing process.
+These inflammatory response symptoms are all signs that your immune cells and system is fighting off harmful microbes and/or beginning the healing process.
 The redness comes from blood vessels dilating to increase blood flow to the area, allowing for more oxygen-rich red blood cells.
 White blood cells swarm the area to heal the injury, causing the swelling.
 Pain comes as a result of prostaglandins creating blood clots, while the increased body warmth or fever acts as a deterrent for bacteria and viruses (many microbes succumb to high heat).

 Where acute inflammation is caused by an injury or infection, chronic inflammation is caused by a perceived internal threat that often does not actually exist.
-This signals the immune system to snap into action and send white blood cells to an area of the body.
+This signals the immune cells and system to snap into action and send white blood cells to an area of the body.
 With no damaged tissue to heal or harmful microbes to eliminate, the white blood cells can eventually start to attack healthy tissue and organs.

 This can lead to autoimmune disease, which refers to diseases caused by your immune system mistakenly attacking the body.
 Chronic inflammation has also been linked to some severe health conditions, including heart disease, diabetes, and potentially some forms of cancer.

 The causes of acute inflammation are fairly straightforward (essentially, any injury, illness, or infection), and acute inflammation will subside once the infection or injury has healed.
 (Related: Signs of inflammation in the body)